ed-rw/technical_writing/software_org_rubric/software_org_rubric.md

 timely, and actionable.

-Organizations that are doing well with giving feedback are going to be providing individuals with good, structured feedback for different sources (_e.g._ direct managers, peers, skip-level managers) on a regular basis.
+Organizations that are doing well with giving feedback are going to be providing individuals with good, structured feedback from different sources (_e.g._ direct managers, peers, skip-level managers) on a regular basis.
 Organizations that are doing poorly with this are not going to be providing individuals feedback at all.